 They can access folks that wouldn’t necessarily in the past look outside of their own Sandhill Road area.
 So, I guess there’s pros and cons to this new environment, but I was curious to get your take on that as well.

-And we have video.
-And we have voice.
+We have video and we have voice.
 But suddenly we’re tuning in to the video and tuning into the voice.
 We may not have the same social cues and we may not have the same physical cues to be picking up on things.
 We used to train entrepreneurs on how to pitch in person.
 You were on a stage facing an audience.
 You were standing in front of an investor at a meetup.
-Here’s how you do it.
-Here’s how you talk.
+Here’s how you do it and here’s how you talk.
 Here’s how you hold yourself.
 Be careful of your hands.
 Don’t shift your feet around.

 You know, there is all these, you know, all this kind of training, which has had to change.
 Which has had to develop.
 And now we’re reaching out, we’re developing partnerships and I think I’ve seen a lot of ecosystems lean in on having silos or verticals that they’re starting to own to be seen as a place.